KerstenDoering/CPI-Pipeline/ReadMe.rst

 Executable Files
 ################

-- If the following files are not executable after cloning this repository, make them executable with the command "sudo chmod +x <file>"
+- Check whether the following files are executable after cloning this repository.
+If they are not marked as executable, you need to make them executable with the command "sudo chmod +x <file>"

-    - scripts/APG_pipeline_DS1.sh

-    - scripts/APG_pipeline_DS2.sh

-    - scripts/SL_pipeline_DS1.sh
+    - scripts/APG_pipeline_DS.sh

-    - scripts/SL_pipeline_DS1.sh
+    - scripts/SL_pipeline.sh

     - scripts/CPI-corpora-preparing/bllip-parser/first-stage/PARSE/parseIt